DeMaCS-UNICAL/DaRLing/README.md

 *DaRLing* is licensed under the Apache License, Version 2.0.

-For further information, contact fiorentino@mat.unical.it, manna@mat.unical.it and zangari@mat.unical.it.
+For further information, contact fiorentino_AT_mat.unical.it, manna_AT_mat.unical.it and zangari_AT_mat.unical.it.

 ### ICLP 2020